 Media Freedom and Pluralism in the Digital Age – providing safeguards for media transparency, freedom and diversity remains vital in Europe's rapidly changing media landscape

 Media literacy – the European Commission is pursuing several actions in this field aimed at increasing the critical thinking towards the media among EU citizens, including the ability to distinguish information from propaganda, to deconstruct media communication and to interact with social media in a mindful way.

 It is recommended that students who wish to take this module have basic familiarity with general principles of EU law.

 (LA7093) 10 ECTS

-This module will cover EU Trade Mark Law and will focus on Community Directives and Regulations and the enforcement and protection of these rights within the EU.
-It will analyse that legislation in light of relevant case law of the Court of Justice of the European Union and will consider the criteria for obtaining protection for a trade mark, as well as the limits to protection in the context of infringement proceedings.
+This module will cover EU Trade Mark Law and will focus on Community Directives and Regulations and the enforcement and protection of these rights within the EU including .
+We will also consider the Trade Mark Recast Directive and the changes anticipated.
+The module will analyse legislation in light of relevant case-law of the Court of Justice of the European Union and will consider the criteria for obtaining protection for a trade mark, as well as the limits to protection in the content of infringement proceedings.
 The module will consider the variety of forms of registration available for trade marks within the EU as well as revocation and proceedings for invalidity.
-Topics covered include the acquisition of trademarks; the rights conferred by a trade mark and the limits to those rights under EU Law.
-The module will also address other issues affecting the use of trade marks, in particular, the law on misleading and comparative advertising and the law on unfair commercial practices, the protection of geographical indications and designations of origin and the relationship between trade marks and domain names.
+Topics covered include: the acquisition of trade marks; the rights conferred by a trade mark and the limits to those rights under EU Law.
+The module will also addresses other issues affecting the use of trade marks, including in particular, the law on misleading and comparative advertising and the law on unfair commercial practices, the protection of geographical indications and designations of origin and the relationship between trade marks and domain names.
 It will also deal with parallel importations and exhaustion of rights.
 This course will also examine the registered trade mark and design regimes at an EU and national level.

 Freedom of Expression and Intellectual Property